Leonidas-I/FCC-Calculator/README.md

+# WTF is this

+Basic Calculator

 # What i have done

-webpack config for developement && production mode
-import font in scss
+css-in-js with styled component
 analyzer bundle file
 minify html js css
 source map for dev mode
 autoprefixer css
 bundle splitting reactjs

 # Things i may have improve

-what else file can put into gitignore
+what else file can put into .gitignore
 code splitting use dynamic import
-css module
+more config in .babelrc
 eslint or not